13pixlar/sticky-list/README.md

 <h3>Changelog</h3>

+**1.0.5**
+* Fixed a nasty bug that prevented confirmation and notification settings from being displayed if Stickly List was active but not enabled for a form.

 **1.0.4**
 * Update: Added alphabetic sorting of pages/posts in embedd dropdown
 * Update: Increased number of visible pages/posts in embedd dropdown